SERLABUniba/MIDS4AS/README.md

 The repository contains code refered to the work:

-_Vita Santa Barletta, Danilo Caivano, Mirko De Vincentiis, Domenico Mazzola, Azzurra Ragone_
+_Vita Santa Barletta, Danilo Caivano, Mirko De Vincentiis, Domenico Mazzola, Antonio Piccinno, and Azzurra Ragone_

 MIDS4AS: A Multiclass IDS for Automotive Security